-William B. Stilley has served as a member of the Board of Directors since July 5, 2018.
-Mr. Stilley has been the chief executive officer of Purnovate, Inc., a subsidiary of Adial Pharmaceuticals, Inc. (Adial) since January 2021, was chief executive officer of Adial from December 2010 until August 2022, and continues as a member of Adial's board of directors, which he joined in December 2010.
-From August 2008 until December 2010, he was the vice president, business development and strategic projects at Clinical Data, Inc. (NASDQ: CLDA).
-In September 2021, Mr. Stilley was appointed to serve as a member of the board of directors of Sysorex, Inc., where he serves as chair of the audit committee.
-From February 2002, Mr. Stilley was the COO and CFO of Adenosine Therapeutics, LLC until certain assets of Adenosine Therapeutics were acquired by Clinical Data, Inc. in August 2008.
-Mr. Stilley has advised both public and private companies on financing and M&A transactions, has been the interim CFO of a public company, the interim Chief Business Officer and then Advisor for Diffusion Pharmaceuticals from September 2015 through March 2018, and the COO and CFO of a number of private companies.
+William B. Stilley has served as a member of the Board since July 5, 2018.
+Mr. Stilley has been the Chief Executive Officer of Adovate, LLC since January 2023.
+Previously, he was Chief Executive Officer of Purnovate, Inc., a subsidiary of Adial Pharmaceuticals, Inc. (Adial) from January 2021 until May 2023, and was Chief Executive Officer of Adial from December 2010 until August 2022, and was a member of Adial's board of directors from December 2010 until September 2023.
+From August 2008 until December 2010, he was the Vice President, Business Development and Strategic Projects at Clinical Data, Inc. Mr. Stilley was the COO and CFO of Adenosine Therapeutics, LLC until the assets of Adenosine Therapeutics were acquired by Clinical Data, Inc. in August 2008.
+Mr. Stilley has advised both public and private companies on financing and M&A transactions, has been the interim CFO of a public company, the interim Chief Business Officer and then Advisor for Diffusion Pharmaceuticals from September 2015 through March 2018, the audit chair for public companies, and the COO and CFO of a number of private companies.
 Before entering the business community, Mr. Stilley served as Captain in the U.S. Marine Corps.
 Mr. Stilley has an MBA with honors from the Darden School of Business and a B.S. in Commerce/Marketing from the McIntire School of Commerce at the University of Virginia.
-He currently serves on the Advisory Board of Virginia BIO, the statewide biotechnology organization.
+He currently serves on the Advisory Board of Virginia BIO, the statewide biotechnology organization and has guest lectures as the University School of Engineering.
 Mr. Stilley is qualified to serve as a director because of his extensive knowledge of the biotechnology industry, significant executive leadership and operational experience, and knowledge of, and experience in, financing and M&A transactions.